fundo89/openjack-test/Should You Hire an Electrical Contractor.md

 ### 6. Saves You Time and Effort

-If you are a busy person, then a DIY project might not be best option for you.
+If you are a busy person, then a DIY project might not be the best option for you.
 Something that can take a professional a few days to complete can take you weeks or even months.
 You have to stress about making time to complete the project, on top of sacrificing your weekends and holidays to get the job done.
 Save yourself the time, effort and stress by hiring an electrical contractor – spend your extra time with family.

 ### 7. Guarantees Their Work